 WEATHERING CHANGE: Local Solutions for Strong Communities is a webinar series presented by Antioch University New England, in partnership with the U.S. National Oceanic and Atmospheric Administration (NOAA).

 For more information, or to view recordings of past webinars. visit our website: www.communityresilience-center.org

-Want to learn more about the science of our changing climate?
+Want to learn more about engaging the general public on issues of climate change resilience?